Support and on call

 We have agreed service levels for each client we provide support for.
 Our standard terms, including prioritisation definitions and response times, are detailed in our Service Level Agreement.

-With our default support plan we will manage all code, maintenance, updates and uptime monitoring and provide security event monitoring intended to detect and prevent attacks.
-Users can also use our helpdesk service for help with any aspect of their site.
+With our default support plan we manage all code, maintenance, updates, and uptime monitoring and provide security event monitoring intended to detect and prevent attacks.
+Users can also use our helpdesk service to ask for help with their service as documented in the main playbook.

 We provide support for clients and users of these services in three ways:

-- We do proactive maintenance for our client’s sites and services, for example by applying security updates.
+- We do proactive maintenance for our clients’ services, for example by applying security updates.

 - We have monitoring systems for our services that continually check whether they are operating correctly, and whether there are any warning signs of problems.
 When problems are detected they raise an alert for the team to investigate and resolve.